qinqian/GCAP/README.md

 #### DHS
 Merged DHS from ENCODE narrow peaks is used as reference union DHS regions.
-For union DHS, please email authors.
+We use ENCODE narrowPeak for union DHS extraction, we get union DHS from +/- 150bp from narrowPeak summits, *site* <http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/> please email authors to get the BED files.

+#### Blacklist
+*Site* <http://compbio.tongji.edu.cn/~qinq/wgEncodeDacMapabilityConsensusExcludable.bed> is the latest blacklist for human, no mouse blacklist is obtained now.

-##### Optionally
+##### Other tools

 Install MACS2 for optional peaks caller and SE fragment size and standard deviation estimating: